Educational Benefits

 Domestic Partner Tuition Program (DPTP)

-DPTP extends QTR and EAP benefits to University employees’ domestic partners and their dependents.
-DPTP is available only for courses at the University of Arizona.
-University employees and their domestic partners must complete a Qualified Domestic Partner Affidavit before applying.
+DPTP extends QTR/EAP benefits to employees’ domestic partners and dependents.
+DPTP is available only for courses at the University of Arizona. *Complete a Qualified Domestic Partner Affidavit before applying.
+View the eligibility guidelines.

 Eligibility for DPTP does not extend to University affiliates, employees who have been laid off or are on long-term disability, or the surviving domestic partner/dependents of a deceased employee.